Panda: A pretrained forecast model for chaotic dynamics: Results

 In particular, let $N_{ics}$ be the number of sampled initial conditions and $N_{sys}$ the number of unique systems.
 Keeping $N_{ics} \times N_{sys}$ fixed, our eight dataset splits are constructed as $\{ \left( N_{sys} \approx 2 \times 10^{4}, \, N_{ics} = 1 \right),\, \left( N_{sys} \approx 10^{4}, \, N_{ics} = 2 \right),\, \ldots,\, \left( N_{sys} \approx 156, \, N_{ics} = 128 \right) \}$, where each subsequent split uses a strict subset of the systems of the previous split, but with double the number of sampled initial conditions $N_{ics}$.

 We observe clear scaling of zero-shot performance on unseen systems with the number of new dynamical systems encountered.
 We emphasize that this scaling law is distinct from traditional neural scaling laws for total training data, because we hold the number of timepoints constant while controlling the diversity of the data \cite{kaplan2020scaling}.
-These results show that increased diversity of dynamical attractors provides richer training data, indicating the advantages of scaling with diverse synthetic data.
+These results highlight the advantages of scaling with diverse synthetic data.
 This finding accords with classical nonlinear dynamics theory: additional on-attractor trajectories continuously produce new information about that particular attractor's measure (a result of Pesin's theorem), but beyond a certain point they fail to provide new topological information about winding, voids, etc \cite{pesin1977characteristic,gilmore1998topological}.
-The distinction between these information types partly explains the gap between in-domain (same system) and out-of-domain (new system or basin) generalization in MLDS \cite{goring2024out}.
+The distinction between these information types partly explains the gap between in-domain and out-of-domain generalization in MLDS \cite{goring2024out}.